How many students attended the 2016 LYNX Camp?

-In April, admitted students will receive a registration packet.
+In April or soon after beeing admitted, students will receive a registration packet.
 Please print these forms, fill them out by hand, and then scan and e-mail them back to us.
 You cannot attend the camp without returning these completed forms.

 If you applied for a scholarship, you will be notified if you received a scholarship between April 5th and April 15th.

 You'll receive payment instructions.
 A deposit payment in the amound of half the camp cost is required by May 1st to reserve your spot at the camp.
 All camp payments must be made by the start of the session of the camp that you're attending.

 You will receive a personalized schedule at camp.
 Generally, during the weekdays students are in specialized classes and guest lectures with breaks for all-camp activities and meals.
 For our residential programs (during Sessions One and Two), the evenings are spent at various arts and cultural events both on and off of campus.
 On the middle weekend, students will take exciting off-campus field trips and get to produce a student talent show.
 The last day of camp will feature a student showcase where students exhibit what they've done at the camp for parents, guests, peers, and instructors!